LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models

 \subsection{Training Strategy}

-We train the CUT3R and pose adapters from scratch, and finetune a subset of DiT layers.
-These latter include the DiT projector, and all self-attention blocks.
-The remaining layers of the DiT, and the Video VAE are frozen to preserve pretrained priors.
-We train the model on the synthetic MultiCamVideo dataset from ReCamMaster~\cite{bai2025recammaster} which provides multiple posed trajectories for dynamic scenes.
+We train the CUT3R adapter and the two MLP pose adapters from scratch and finetune a subset of DiT layers.
+These layers include the DiT projector and all self-attention blocks.
+The remaining layers of the DiT and the Video VAE are frozen to preserve pretrained priors.
+We train the model on the synthetic MultiCamVideo dataset from ReCamMaster~\cite{bai2025recammaster}, which provides multiple posed trajectories for dynamic scenes.
 We randomly select two trajectories per scene as source and target.

 We use a standard conditional flow-matching loss~\cite{Lipman2022FlowMF} as the training objective.
 Specifically, given the clean \emph{target} latent $z_0$, a noise sample $\epsilon \sim \mathcal{N}(0,I)$, and a diffusion timestep $t \sim \mathcal{U}(0,1)$, we set the interpolated latent $z_t = (1-t)z_0 + t\epsilon$.
 The DiT predicts the velocity field conditioned on the adapted CUT3R state latents $Z_{c}$ and the source video latents $Z_{s}$ using the following objective: